Categories of Special Interest

 Terraced two-bay two-storey house, built c.
-1870, as a terrace with the adjoining houses to the north.
-Rectangular-plan, single-storey return to east.
-Pitched slate roof, clay ridge tiles, red brick corbelled chimneystacks to north and south party walls, cast-iron gutter on corbelled eaves course, circular cast-iron downpipe; slate lean-to roof on return.
+1870, as a terrace with the adjoining houses to the south.
+Rectangular-plan, flat-roofed return to east.
+Pitched slate roof, clay ridge tiles, yellow brick corbelled chimneystack to south party wall, cast-iron gutter on corbelled eaves course; smooth rendered chimneystack to return.
 Painted smooth rendered ruled-and-lined walling.
-Square-headed window openings, painted stone sills, painted timber two-over-two sliding sash windows with exposed cases.
-Square-headed door opening, painted timber doorcase, painted timber door with four flat panels, plain-glazed overlight.
+Square-headed window openings, painted stone sills, painted timber two-over-two sliding sash windows with exposed cases to west elevation, timber casement windows to east elevation.
+Square-headed door opening, painted timber four-panel door with glazed pane.
 Street fronted, yard to east.

 Set within a terrace of similar structures, this house retains many original features and fabric, making a positive contribution to the built heritage of Carlingford.
 Of particular note are the sash windows with exposed sash boxes, which are a characteristic feature of the group.